antonin-lebrard/notify-releases/README.md

 ```
 Then go inside the `bin` folder and edit the [config.json](https://github.com/antonin-lebrard/notify-releases/blob/master/bin/config.json) file

-Some explanation for each parameter is in [this file](https://github.com/antonin-lebrard/notify-releases/blob/master/lib/config.dart)
+Some explanations for each parameter are in [this file](https://github.com/antonin-lebrard/notify-releases/blob/master/lib/config.dart)

-An example of this file could be this one :
+An example of this file <b>with</b> mail notifications enabled could be this one :
 ```json
 {
   "lastFMApiKey": "some long line of characters and numbers",